microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy Azure Health Data Services workspace and FHIR service/Readme.md

 In the first part of this challenge, you will

 + Visit another repo and read the deployment instructions
-+ Go to the Azure Portal and create an Application Registration
++ Go to the Azure Portal and create an App Registration

 Follow the instructions on [this documentation page](https://docs.microsoft.com/en-us/azure/healthcare-apis/register-application).
 You can skip the **API permissions** and **Authentication setting: confidential vs. public** sections as they are not needed.
 Make sure to save your new application's `client id`, `client secret`, and the `tenant id` for the next steps and exercises.

+**#TODO:** Should we embed the instructions in this page or a different page?

 ## Step 2 - Deploy FHIR service, FHIR-Proxy, and FHIR-Bulk Loader